mrkkrp/markkarpov.com/tutorial/megaparsec.md

 expecting end of input
 ```

-We can see what exactly is going on inside `megaparsec` now:
+We can now see exactly what is going on inside `megaparsec`:

 * `scheme` matches successfully.

-* `user` fails: although there is a username in place `mark`, there is no
+* `user` fails: although there is a username, `mark`, there is no password
-  password after the column `:` (we demand that the password is not empty
+  after the colon `:` (we demand that the password not be empty here).
+We
-  here).
-We fail and thanks to `try`, backtrack.
+  fail and, thanks to `try`, backtrack.

-* `host` starts from the same point as `user` and tries now to interpret
+* `host` starts from the same point as `user` and now tries to interpret the
-  input as hostname.
-We can see that it succeeds and returns `mark` as host
+  input as a hostname.
+We can see that it succeeds and returns `mark` as the
-  name.
+  hostname.

-* There may be a port number after host, so `port` gets its chance now.
-It
+* There may be a port number after the host, so `port` gets its chance now.
-  sees `:`, but after that there is no integer, so `port` fails as well.
+  It sees `:`, but there is no integer after it, so `port` fails as well.

-* The whole `auth` parser thus fails (`port` is inside of `auth` and it has
+* The whole `auth` parser thus fails (`port` is inside `auth`, and it has
   failed).

 * The `auth` parser returns `Nothing` because it could not parse anything.
-  Now `eof` demands that we have reached the end of input, but it is not the
+  Now `eof` demands that we have reached the end of input, but that is not the
   case, so we get the final error message.

 What to do?
-This is an example of a situation when using `try` enclosing
+This is an example of a situation where wrapping large portions of
-large portions of code may make parse errors worse.
-Let us take another look
+code in `try` may make parse errors worse.
+Let us take another look at the
-at the syntax we want to parse:
+syntax we want to parse:

 ```
 scheme:[//[user:password@]host[:port]][/]path[?query][#fragment]
 ```

 What are we looking for?
-Something that would allow us to commit to certain
+Something that would allow us to commit to a certain
-branch of parsing.
-Just like with port where when we see column `:` we are
+branch of parsing—just like with the port, where seeing the colon `:` tells
-sure port number must follow.
-If you look carefully, you will see that the
+us that a port number must follow.
+If you look carefully, you will see that
-double slash `//` is the sign that we have the authority part in our URI.
+the double slash `//` is the sign that our URI has an authority part.
+Since
-Since we match `//` with an “atomic” parser (`string`), matching on it
+we match `//` with an “atomic” parser (`string`), matching on it backtracks
-backtracks automatically, and after we have matched `//`, we can be sure to
+automatically, and once we have matched `//`, we can safely demand the
-demand the authority part.
+authority part.
 Let us remove the first `try` from `pUri`:

 ```haskell
 pUri :: Parser Uri